 Sometimes you may not physically be able to keep your pet with you in your home.
 For instance, if you need to relocate to a condominium or apartment with pet restrictions, you need to make sure that you explore all of your options to ensure that your pet's new home is a safe and secure one.

 You can start by asking friends and family members if they would be interested in adopting your pet.
 You also may wish to check with local pet adoption agencies or re-homing services.
 You may also wish to contact your local Humane Society for additional tips on securing a long-term home for your pet.

 The Bottom Line

 Keeping your pet safe and healthy is very important.
 If you are struggling to provide adequate care for your pet, it is time to seek assistance.
 By following the tips above, you can make sure that all of your pet's needs are met.
-We invite you to contact us at Caring Senior Service to learn how our professional caregivers can help you or a loved one look after your pet.
+We invite you to contact us at a Caring Senior Service location near you to learn how our professional caregivers can help you or a loved one look after your pet.
 Whether you have a dog, a cat, a bird, or a goldfish, we look forward to helping you and your pet stay healthy!